Assessing Business Value in Monroe

 Income- or Earning-Based Approach

-Again, sole proprietorship and the exact style of business can impact the ultimate valuation here.
+There are, as with other methods, additional considerations here, such as the type of business you run.
 If a business is strongly linked with its owner and that owner sells or leaves the business, an evaluation based on past performance could lose its validity depending on how customers react to the change.

-A 409A valuation is conducted for the purpose of evaluating the stocks associated with the company.
-It is common for employees in many fields to receive stocks as compensation.
+A 409A valuation looks at stock as it relates to the value of your business.
+Many businesses offer stock to their employees and contractors.
 When compensation comes in the form of stocks like this it is considered a special type of deferred payment that has to be reported.

 Valuations for Businesses

 A business valuation is a general term and can be suitable for a myriad of situations, including during negotiations, while planning a business or during entity conversations.
-Maybe you are wondering how much your business can sell for right now.
-Or you might be hoping to assess your tax liability by looking at your business’ value.
+Perhaps you are interested in finding the likely selling price of your business on the market.
+Others desire a business valuation when researching things such as tax liability.

-Equity and enterprise valuations are best handled by a talented accountant.
+A practiced accountant can help navigate enterprise and equity valuations for businesses.
 As our clients have expanded, so has Redwood, increasing the size and expertise of our team.
-We years of experience and a comprehensive team, we are prepared to take on a host of business valuations needs.
+Regardless of your specific reasons for seeking out a business valuation, we can work with you to reach your goals.
 Whether you want to find your fair market value or do tax or financial reporting on your business, we are prepared to help you through the process.

 This type of business valuation looks at all the different parts of a business to determine its value.
 It is not always the case that a business is sold as one whole entity; it may be sold in smaller pieces.

-Often, you will need to know the fair market value of your business.
+Knowing the fair market value of your business can help your future.
 Business valuations help in situations where you want to sell, sort out your taxes or simply determine the value of your various assets.
 Maybe you are seeking a business valuation for tax reasons or to assess the value of a patent.
 The intricacies can seem overwhelming.
-That’s where experienced accountants come in to help inform and guide you.
-Whether it’s finance, tax issues or business, our accountants are prepared to navigate the technicalities with you.
+Get experts on your side who know how to cut through the complicated legal language to get you the information you need.
+We know how to assist you with a business valuation whether it is for tax issues, value assessment or any other reason.

 We understand the ins and outs of venture capital and auditing and take a teamwork-focused approach.
-Our valuation associates and analysts have worked in their field for years, becoming respected experts.
+At Redwood, we have built a team grounded in years of expertise and business knowledge.
 Many of the people we work with come from high-pressure environments with tough deadlines.
-That’s why we won’t waste your time; we’ll handle the details while you keep running your business.
+We let you get to the important work of running your business while we take care of the intricacies of business valuation.

 The Redwood team has performed many IRC 409A Valuation Seattle engagements, and we offer a wide variety of business appraisals to Seattle.
 Other services include ASC 805 valuation (purchase price allocations), IP valuation, patent valuation, impairment valuation, carried interest valuation, portfolio valuations, IRC 382 valuations, and many other types of stock valuations and business valuations.